galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 # Critical thinking

-> *Any pedagogy concerned with critical thinking has to consider the form and content of social relations in the classroom..*
+> *Questioning is an exercise in dismantling those certainties that are installed as layers of truths imposing the tyranny of the obvious.*
 >
-> Teacher as intellectuals: towards a critical pedagogy of learning.
-Henry Giroux.
+> ¿Para qué sirve la filosofía?.
+Dario Sztajnzrajbe
 >
 {: .quote}

-Before going deeper, it is inportant to accurately define **critical thinking**, since it is usually concived as a nebulose concepts whose applications appears limitated to specific situations.
+Before going deeper, it is inportant to accurately define **critical thinking**, since it is usually concived as a nebulose concept whose applications appears to be limitated to specific situations.

 The most common definition comes from the **positivist tradition** in the applied sciences; it appeals to the function of teaching students to analyse and develop reading and writing tasks from the perspective of formal logical patterns of coherence, and determining if the conclusions can be derivated from the evaluated data ({% cite Giroux1988 %}).
 Is it enought?